-Eliminating Protocol Conversion As mobile networks move to a much more data-centric traffic profile, traditional SONET/SHD backhaul systems introduce significant protocol conversion inefficiencies and latency.
+As mobile networks move to a much more data-centric traffic profile, traditional SONET/SHD backhaul systems introduce significant protocol conversion inefficiencies and latency.
 Packet-based microwave systems are designed to transport IP natively, eliminating this conversion overhead.
 In addition, statistical multiplexing results in improved link utilization, enabling mobile network operators to deliver emerging services much more efficiently.

 4G-optimized packet based backhaul networks not only allow for greater efficiency but they also enable advanced signal processing and bandwidth optimization designed to further augment the efficiency of backhaul networks.

+NEXT GENERATION MICROWAVE: BANDWIDTH OPTIMIZATION

-New technologies can more than double the spectral efficiency of previous generation microwave systems.
-NEXT Generation Microwave: bandwidth optimization One of the most significant advances in microwave systems, and perhaps the most effective means of cost effectively increasing spectral efficiency, is to implement bandwidth optimization technology.
+One of the most significant advances in microwave systems, and perhaps the most effective means of cost effectively increasing spectral efficiency, is to implement bandwidth optimization technology.

 These base band techniques leverage white space suppression, header and bulk optimization, and lossless compression to eliminate the transmission of redundant information.
-This leading edge capability drives 2 times or greater throughput improvement.
+This leading edge capability drives a 2 times or greater throughput improvement.

 When contrasted to alternative approaches, such as moving to higher modulations, the advantages of bandwidth optimization are clear: going beyond 256QAM introduces additional complexity, increased interference sensitivity and a further reduction in dynamic range-all for small incremental increases in spectral efficiency.
-Bandwidth optimization techniques, however, can yield well over a 100% improvement in spectral efficiency with no impact to system gain and little impact to system delay.
+Bandwidth optimization techniques on the other hand can yield well over a 100% improvement in spectral efficiency with no impact to system gain and little impact to system delay.

+can more than

+generation

 By augmenting existing microwave solutions with bandwidth optimization technologies, next generation packet microwave systems deliver a new level of spectral efficiency.
 For example: these advanced systems could allow an operator to backhaul over 200 Mbps of capacity in a cost effective 7 MHz channel-an ideal solution for 4G base stations.
 The following chart depicts the spectral efficiency improvements in Mbps/MHz spanning multiple generations of microwave.

 Microwave Spectral Efficiency Advancements

-Figure 4: Spectral efficiency improvements through each generation of microwave.5
+Figure 4: Spectral efficiency improvements through each generation of microwave.
+The spectral efficiency represented in the next generation system is based on a typical traffic mix and may be higher or lower depending on the actual deployment.

+CONCLUSION

-Conclusion Backhaul spectrum, like other highly valued finite resources, is being consumed at a rapid rate.
+Backhaul spectrum, like other highly valued finite resources, is being consumed at rapid rate.
 With microwave spectrum congestion becoming a real issue in many regions, decreased availability and increased cost has meant fewer options for service providers looking to expand their spectrum footprint.
-Adding channels could have implications to the long term viability of their business model.
-To address these issues, next generation microwave systems are leveraging a suite of technologies including higher order modulation, XPIC, packet-based architectures, and new bandwidth optimization techniques to boost spectral efficiency to new levels.
+Furthermore, adding channels could have implications to the long term viability of their business model.

+In order to address these issues, next generation microwave systems are leveraging a suite of technologies including higher order modulation, XPIC, packet-based architectures, and new bandwidth optimization techniques to boost spectral efficiency to new levels.
 This is enabling operators to provide much more capacity in smaller spectrum allocations, which is a key requirement for 4G networks.

 Looking forward, backhaul networks will continue to evolve in order to deliver higher levels of spectral efficiency, staying ahead of bandwidth demands of future mobile networks.
+In addition, advances to existing techniques will be complimented by new architectures such as micro or pico-cells, as well as software defined and cognitive radios.

+DWI-APP-207.1.4

-Also, advances in existing techniques will be complimented by new architectures such as micro or pico-cells, as well as software defined and cognitive radios.
-By deploying next generation microwave solutions, service providers gain a significant advantage - both in the performance of their network and their ability to cost effectively deliver high value services and applications without running into a spectrum barrier.
+By deploying next generation microwave solutions, service providers gain a significant advantage; both in the performance of their network and their ability to cost effectively deliver high value services and applications without running into a spectrum barrier.

 To learn about the industry's highest spectral efficiency packet microwave solutions, please visit www.dragonwaveinc.com.

-DWI-APP-207.1.7 Page 10 of 10 August 2015 2 Autorité de régulation des communications électroniques et des postes (ARCEP) 2 Ofcom spectrum licensing guide.
-Assumes 99.995% availability.
+&lt;sup>1 Autorité de régulation des communications électroniques et des postes (ARCEP)